thanhnc1308/vue-template/README.md

 - xhr.open('POST', action)
 - transform: rotate(45deg), -moz, -webkit, -o, -ms
 - max length in array: arr.reduce( (a,b) => {return a.length > b.length ? a : b})

+# Some problems
+- lazy-loading
+- use pointer to move the screen like in mobilephone
+- button that can be draggable
+- content placeholder

+# Format .vue
+- Prettier .prettierrc
+- Vetur
+- EditorConfig
+- jsconfig.json